 Our financial statements have been presented on the basis that we are a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 Since March 8, 2017, the date of our inception, we have experienced operating losses and negative operating cash flows, and have financed our recent working capital requirements through the issuance of equity securities.
-For the year ended December 31, 2018 and for the period from inception to December 31, 2017, we have reported net losses of \$321,221 and \$89,843 respectively.
-As of December 31, 2018 our working capital was \$853,707, our accumulated deficit was \$411,064, and we had negative cash flows from operations of \$283,207.
+For the years ended December 31, 2020 and 2019, we have reported net losses of \$264,291 and \$860,535, respectively.
+As of December 31, 2020, our working capital was \$56,692, our accumulated deficit was \$1,535,890, and we had negative cash flows from operations of \$336,238 for the year ended December 31, 2020.

-Despite our current cash balance of \$858,139, we will require substantial funds to execute on our operating plan and corporate objectives and to develop and grow our infrastructure and corporate organization.
+Despite our current cash balance of \$70,081, we will require substantial funds to execute on our operating plan and corporate objectives and to develop and grow our infrastructure and corporate organization.
 We do not expect to generate any revenue from the sale of products under development in the next year.

 Our ability to meet our current and projected obligations depends on our ability to control expenses and will require that we seek additional capital through private and/or public financing sources.
-There can be no assurances that we will be able to raise additional capital to operate our business.
+In March 2021, the Company's related party, Island Pharmaceuticals Limited ("Island"), initiated an initial public offering with the Australian Securities and Investment Commission.
+Islands seeks to raise up to \$7,500,000 in connection with the initial public offering.
+Upon closing of the offering and contingent upon Island being listed on the Australian Stock Exchange, the Company will be become a whollyowned subsidiary of Island.
+Island expects to be listed on the Australian Stock Exchange in April 2021.
+See Note 8 for further discussion.
+There can be no assurances that above mention offering will be closed or that we will be able to raise additional capital to operate our business.
 Any such failure would have a material adverse impact on our liquidity and financial condition and could force us to curtail or discontinue operations entirely and could require us to file for protection under bankruptcy laws.
 These conditions raise substantial doubt as to our ability to continue as a going concern.
+The financial statements do not contain any adjustments that might result from the outcome of this uncertainty.